-Entering the program requires a resident to demonstrate a sincere desire to change their life while being committed to a structured faith based cirriculum.
-For the first thirty days at the Mission the resident must work on campus while partcipating in all required classes, church services, completing work assignments, demonstrating integrity and accountability.
+Entering the program requires a resident to demonstrate a sincere desire to change their life while being committed to a structured faith based curriculum.
+For the first thirty days at the Mission the resident must work on campus while participating in all required classes, church services, completing work assignments, demonstrating integrity and accountability.
 The resident does not enter Phase 2 until he has demonstrated to leadership positive personal changes in his life.

 An Overcomer is one who is growing in his faith learning to break free from his struggles in life.
-During this phase a resident receives an employability assessment, career counseling, vocational training, and continued discipleship.
-The resident continues to learn their identity in Christ allowing them to understand their calling in life.
-This period of the program offers men the chance to combine their skills with their christian faith to help understand their purpose.
+During this phase, a resident receives an employability assessment, career counseling, vocational training, and continued discipleship.
+The resident continues to learn their identity in Christ, allowing them to understand their calling in life.
+This period of the program offers men the chance to combine their skills with their Christian faith to help understand their purpose.

 Phase 4 Housing Phase

 At this stage, a resident now begins their transition from living at the Mission to Transitional Housing.
-This allows the resident an opportunity to become consistently more self-reliant and independant.
+This allows the resident an opportunity to become consistently more self-reliant and independent.
 Residents continue to participate in the Mission as they successfully reenter society becoming productive members within our community.